 In the unlikely event your data is lost, stolen or accessed without authority you and the Data Protection Commissioner will be notified within 72 hours.

 How can I control my personal data?

-To see the exact information we hold on you, use the form below and we will send you a copy of all data we have stored in our database.
-You can also use the form to request us to completely remove your data from our database.
+To see the exact information we hold on you, contact us and we will send you a copy of all data we have stored in our database.
+You can also request us to completely remove your data from our database.